 Allapattah Flats Wildlife Management Area

-Fifteen miles west of Stuart on Florida's east coast, Allapattah Flats WMA anchors 20,945 acres of marshes and slash pine flatwoods.
-This northwestern Martin County site is part of a vast area of marshes and flatwoods that once extended from the upper St. Johns River basin to the headwaters of the St. Lucie River.
+Fifteen miles west of Stuart on Florida's east coast, Allapattah Flats Wildlife Management Area protects a large area of marsh and slash pine flatwoods.
+The WMA includes part of the marshes and flatwoods that once extended from the upper St. Johns River basin to the headwaters of the St. Lucie River.
 Surface water from Allapattah Flats eventually flows into the Indian River Lagoon.

 Add your bird observations to the following Allapattah Flats WMA eBird Hotspots:

 For information about hunting seasons, permits, fees and rules about dogs, see FWC's regulations brochures for Allapattah Flats Wildlife Management Area and Allapattah Flats Dove Field Public Small Game Hunting Area.